Temple Library

 Latest Recommendations from the Second Sunday Book Club

-Our next book club meeting is Sunday, December 7, at 1:00 pm – the FIRST Sunday so as not to conflict with Hanukkah.
+Our next meeting is Sunday, February 8, at 1:00 pm.
 Email me for the Zoom link if you’d like to join us to talk about your reading.

 Shabbat Shalom, and happy reading and viewing!